Elements

 The generator will create partials for each element in your app/views/alchemy/elements folder.

-Now that the above 'article' element example is associated with the 'standard' page layout, the element can be rendered on that layout app/views/alchemy/page_layouts/_standard.html.erb.
+With the article element associated with the 'standard' page layout, it can be rendered in the layout partial app/views/alchemy/page_layouts/_standard.html.erb.

 ...